NOMADIC BACKPACKER

 I was based in the eastern part of the city at the TripOn Open House Hostel in the upmarket Barrio Escalante.

-The TripOn hostel is one of 3 hostels I stayed in.
-The Finca Escalante and the ChillOut hostel being the other 2.
+The TripOn hostel is one of the 3 hostels I stayed in.
+The Finca Escalante and the ChillOut hostel are the other 2.

 I can recommend all 3 as being great places to stay.
 Their popularity speaks for itself.
 Whilst I slept, my bed was reserved on booking, so I had to move.
 Twice.